genericmoniker/blog/README.md

 2. Make and activate a virtualenv
 3. pip install -r requirements.txt
 4. inv -l to see what you can do from there
+5. Install pre-commit, then the pre-commit hook with `pre-commit install`

 ### Search